p4ssol4rgo/cop-ilegra/aws-cognito/README.md

 >This tutorial will show how to create a standard **Cognito user pool**.

 ### Configuring user sign-in experience
-1. Configure the attributes required in for the users in this pool to sign in (User name, Email and/or Phone numbeir) .
+1. Configure the attributes required in for the users in this pool to sign in (User name, Email and/or Phone number) .
 2. Choose **Next**.

 ### Configuring security requirements
 1. Read default features for password policy.
 If you want to change choose **Custom** option to make changes.
 2. This tutorial will not cover MFA configurations.
 3. Configure the user recover options.
 4. Choose **Next**.